MicrosoftDocs/learn/learn-pr/iot/remotely-monitor-devices-with-azure-iot-hub/includes/1-introduction.md

 An IoT Hub can scale to handle millions of devices.
 An IoT device can upload files, as well as send telemetry.

 In this module, you will learn about IoT Hub by implementing a system to monitor and control conditions in a cheese cave.
-A simple scenario, one IoT Hub and one remote device.
+A simple scenario, one IoT Hub, and one remote device.

 ## Learning objectives

 In this module you will:
   - Create a custom Azure IoT Hub, using the IoT Hub portal
   - Create an app to send device telemetry to the custom IoT Hub
-  - Create a app to handle the back-end service
+  - Create an app to handle the back-end service
   - Understand the role of _direct methods_, in communicating remote device settings
   - Understand the role of _device twins_, in maintaining remote device properties